-Possibly one of the most sought-after sounds in music, a warm mix is everything to some people.
-Beautiful, powerful low-end coupled with full mids and gentle highs.
+Possibly one of the most sought-after sounds in music, a warm mix is everything to some people: beautiful, powerful low-end coupled with full mids and gentle highs.
 A warm mix sounds powerful without being abrasive.
-So how do we go about getting a warm mix?
-Check out these four tips below and see if you can’t turn up the temperature with your productions.
+So how do we go about achieving a warm mix?
+Check out these four tips below and see if you can turn up the temperature with your productions.

 Tubes

-Although often quite costly technology, tubes really are going to offer so much towards a warm mix.
-As a rule, steer clear of digital plugins that claim to offer analogue tube tone.
-This isn’t to say that they are bad at doing other things but you simply cannot add tube warmth without physical tubes.
-The process of electrical signal warming up actual tubes is certainly a non-linear phenomenon that can’t be matched with a plug-in.
+Although often quite costly, tube technology offers a lot toward a warm mix.
+As a rule, steer clear of digital plugins that claim to provide analogue tube tone.
+This isn’t to say that they are bad at doing other things, but you simply cannot add tube warmth without physical tubes.
+The process of electrical signals warming up actual tubes is certainly a non-linear phenomenon that can’t be matched with a plug-in.

-Tube pre-amps are one of the biggest things that come to mind here.
+Tube pre-amps are one of the most significant elements to consider here.
 Tracking things like vocals and bass guitar using tubes is an instant recipe for success.
-Their ability to bolster low-end whilst driving highs without being too harsh is unlike anything else.
-Now I’m aware that not all of you will be recording and might be looking to add some warmth to your digital productions.
-Fear not, I have an answer for you.
-Tube compressors.
-These are going to allow you to not only add tube warmth when going through the compression stage but will equally allow you to pass a signal through the tubes without needing to engage the compressor.
-This provides all that lovely tube warmth without squashing dynamic.
+Their ability to bolster low-end while driving highs without being too harsh is unlike anything else.
+Now, I’m aware that not all of you will be recording and might be looking to add some warmth to your digital productions.
+Fear not, I have an answer for you: Tube compressors.
+These will allow you to not only add tube warmth during the compression stage but also pass a signal through the tubes without needing to engage the compressor.
+This provides all that lovely tube warmth without squashing dynamics.

 Soft Clipping / Saturation

-Saturation is another great way to deliver some warmth into a mix.
+Saturation is another excellent way to introduce warmth into a mix.
 Here, the use of tape machines, as well as analogue pre-amps, can provide a little sizzle to a mix without sounding like terrible distortion.
-Picking up a cheap, old tape deck and hooking it into your patch bay can not only be affordable but it offers you a new variety of sounds to work with.
-By driving tape decks into the red, we engage the concept of tape saturation and we can provide a gentle dynamic squash to our mixes.
+Picking up a cheap, old tape deck and hooking it into your patch bay can be not only affordable but also offers you a new variety of sounds to work with.
+By driving tape decks into the red, we engage the concept of tape saturation and can provide a gentle dynamic squash to our mixes.

 As the heading suggests, the aim here is to introduce soft clipping.
-Make sure you aren’t imparting full on hard clipped distortion or you’re going to end up with a bad mix, not a warm mix.
+Make sure you aren’t imparting full-on hard clipped distortion, or you’re going to end up with a bad mix, not a warm mix.
 Unlike tubes, this is something that plug-ins can reproduce quite well.
-The concept of non-linear algorithms work well within tape plugins such as the Kramer Master Tape, providing a nice push to individual sound sources or entire mixes.
+The concept of non-linear algorithms works well within tape plugins such as the Kramer Master Tape, providing a nice push to individual sound sources or entire mixes.

 Ambience

-Whilst not generating warmth in the conventional sense, ambience can contribute to creating a warm mix.
-This is likely to apply more within digital productions but does have some carry over to the analogue world.
+While not generating warmth in the conventional sense, ambience can contribute to creating a warm mix.
+This is likely to apply more within digital productions but does have some carryover to the analogue world.
 Getting a little gung-ho with gates can lead to quite cold, stale mixes.
 The lack of content and energy can make a mix sound quite dead and empty.
-Equally, utilising very short, snappy one-shot samples within a digital production without thinking about things like room ambience and release times can create the same issues.
+Similarly, utilising very short, snappy one-shot samples within a digital production, without considering factors like room ambience and release times, can create the same issues.

-Whilst we often think about warmth as a frequency related concept, it does apply to a general fullness within our mixes.
+While we often think about warmth as a frequency-related concept, it also applies to a general fullness within our mixes.
 If you’re sampling from breaks, try to let your drum hits run out as long as possible after the transient to create a more cohesive arrangement.
-Equally, when using gates in recording, try to only use them where necessary.
-Often we can just use EQ instead to let more of the room come through in our mixes.
+Similarly, when using gates in recording, try to only use them where necessary.
+Often, we can just use EQ instead to allow more of the room to come through in our mixes.

 Parallel Compression

-This last one is quite subjective but can offer great results.
+This last one is quite subjective but can yield great results.
 We usually think about parallel compression as a way to beef up our buses.
-Typically, it is used on drum buses to create power whilst letting transients cut through the mix.
+Typically, it is used on drum buses to create power while letting transients cut through the mix.
 However, parallel compression across an entire mix can provide a huge boost, contributing to a very warm mix.

 This act of essentially doubling vocals and other aspects of the mix brings definition to particular areas across the frequency spectrum.
-Typically, this is mostly heard with the areas we associate with warmth.
-Parallel compression will create a warm, fat sound whilst still providing clarity.
-Unfortunately, this process is not a one-glove-fits-all technique.
-It’s something you will have to experiment with on a case by case basis.
+Typically, this is most noticeable in the areas we associate with warmth.
+Parallel compression will create a warm, fat sound while still providing clarity.
+Unfortunately, this process is not a one-size-fits-all technique.
+It’s something you will have to experiment with on a case-by-case basis.

 Warm mixes are everything.
 Nobody wants their music to sound cold and sterile.
-Prepare for a warm mix before you set out creating your track.
-Use analogue tubes where you can as well as tape and digital saturation.
-Don’t be afraid of ambience to fill out your mix and try out some global parallel compression.
-You may be surprised how much all of this can add.
+Prepare for a warm mix before you set out to create your track.
+Use analogue tubes where you can, as well as tape and digital saturation.
+Don’t be afraid of ambience to fill out your mix, and try out some global parallel compression.
+You may be surprised by how much all of this can add.

 À propos de l'auteur